 - If the request is not approved by General Counsel, the Information Security Officer will inform the requestor that the request has been denied, and the procedure ends.

-- If the General Counsel approves, the Information Security Officer will enter the approval date onto the form and will send a copy of the completed request form to the appropriate University Computing and Telecommunications support team(s) that will provide the requestor with access to the requested email and files.
+- If the General Counsel approves, the Information Security Officer will enter the approval date onto the form and will send a copy of the completed request form to the appropriate University Computing and Telecommunications support team(s) that will provide the requestor with an email archive containing the requested email messages, and will update the "out of the office" message as requested.

 - The Information Security Officer will maintain a file of all request forms processed.